uber-node/ringpop-node/docs/programming_ringpop.md

     };
 }

+// In this example, forwarded requests are immediately ended.
+Fill in with
-// How to handle forwarded requests function forwardedCallback() {
+// your own application logic. function forwardedCallback() {
     return function onRequest(req, res) {
         res.end();